Sexual abuse during strip searches: your rights

 Strip search abuse claims — how Shine can help

 If you or a loved one has been abused in juvenile detention, we may be able to help.
-We know from experience the respectful, empathetic approach best suited to these types of claims.
+We know from experience the respectful, empathetic approach is best suited to these types of claims.
 Our Abuse Law practice runs on a No Win No Fee basis* and we represent people whatever their financial situation.

 If you’d like to speak confidentially to one of our Abuse Law experts, contact us online.